jackiehjm/stx-docs/doc/source/developer_resources/build_guide.rst

 ---------------

-To get your StarlingX ISO ready to use, you must create the initialization files used to boot the ISO, additional controllers, and compute nodes.
+To get your StarlingX ISO ready to use, you must create the initialization files used to boot the ISO, additional controllers, and worker nodes.

 **NOTE:** You only need this procedure during your first build and every time you upgrade the kernel.